diy365-mgos/bvar/README.md

 ```c
 void mgos_bvar_free(mgos_bvar_t var);
 ```
-Deallocates the *bvariant*.
+Deallocates the *bVariant*.
 If it is an element of a dictionary, it is also removed from the collection.
 If it is a dictionary, all its items are deallocated as well.

 |Parameter||
 |--|--|